Ultrasound-guided trigger finger release

 What are the risks and complications?

 With any procedure, there is always a risk.
 It has been demonstrated that ultrasound-guided trigger finger release are safe.
-This procedure has been shown to have less risk of post-operation infection that an open procedure.
+This procedure has been shown to have less risk of post-operation infection than an open procedure.
+Occasional side effects of this procedure include:

 • Failure of the release

-• Bruising around the injection site.
+• Bruising around the injection site

 Please bear in mind that your doctor has recommended you for this procedure because they believe that the potential benefits of the injection outweigh any potential complications.
 If you have any questions or concerns please do not hesitate to speak with your doctor.